Knapoc/uygroa/README.md

 * Clear cache function
 * Update host file sources (listupdate)
 * Option to disable whitelists
+* Update only, when newer revision is available

 Options
 --------------
 * **-update**

+   Updates uygroa if a newer revision is available on github
+* **-fupdate**

-   Updates uygroa with the latest github version
+   Updates uygroa with the latest github version (force update)
 * **-version**

    shows version number